danesparza/OWIN-WebAPI-Service/README.md

 * The service will be listening with a base location of `http://localhost:9000`.

 ### Install the service
+Create a service installer by right-clicking on the service design surface and selecting 'Add installer' from the context menu.
+You can update the service name, description, startup mode and default credentials by updating the properties on the 2 new controls that are added.

-Install the service using the [.NET installutil.exe](http://msdn.microsoft.com/en-us/library/50614e95(v=vs.110).aspx).
+After you've [added the service installer](http://msdn.microsoft.com/en-us/library/ddhy0byf(v=vs.110).aspx) by updating the service code, install the service using the [.NET installutil.exe](http://msdn.microsoft.com/en-us/library/50614e95(v=vs.110).aspx).
 See the sample batch files `install.cmd` and `uninstall.cmd` for an example of making this a little easier on yourself.

+### Stuff to try
+Now that you've compiled and installed your service, start it up in the 'Services' app in the control panel.
+* If you've added the `RoutedController` example above, try navigating to the following url in [Postman](http://www.getpostman.com/) or your favorite REST service tester: `http://localhost:9000/api/testing/getall` -- you should get a JSON string array back.
+* Try hitting breakpoints in your running service in Visual Studio by selecting 'Debug/Attach to Process'.
+Select your service exe, then press 'Attach'.